 Net broadcast revenues of the Company for the fiscal year ended December 31, 1995 increased 38.1% to approximately \$21.5 million from approximately \$15.5 million for the fiscal year ended December 25, 1994.
-The 38.2% revenue increase in Washington, D.C. to approximately \$12.7 million from approximately \$9.2 million was due primarily to the acquisition of WKYS-FM in June 1995, while the revenue for the WMMJ-FM/WOL-AM radio station group was flat year-to-year.
-The approximately \$6.4 million was due to increases of approximately \$2.0% to approximately \$4.1 million from approximately \$3.1 million at the Company's WWIN-FM/WWIN-AM combination and a 43.0% increase to approximately \$4.3 million from approximately \$3.0 million at the Company's WOLB-AM/WERQ-FM combination, as both radio station combinations benefited from increasing ratings throughout much of the year.
+The 38.2% revenue increase in Washington, D.C. to approximately \$12.7 million from approximately \$9.2 million was due primarily to the acquisition of WKYS-FM in June 1995, while the revenue for the WMMJ-FM/WDL-AM radio station group was flat year-to-year.
+The approximate 38.4% revenue increase in Baltimore to approximately \$8.8 million from approximately \$6.4 million was due to increases of approximately 32.0% to approximately \$4.1 million from approximately \$3.1 million at the Company's WWIN-FM/WWIN-AM combination and a 43.0% increase to approximately \$4.3 million from approximately \$3.0 million at the Company's WOLB-AM/WERQ-FM combination, as both radio station combinations benefited from increasing ratings throughout much of the year.